 If you have a background in a particular skill that you could market to the masses, creating and selling e-courses or e-books could be a great source for additional income.

-And there you have it – my 10 easy steps to start a travel blog AND (a few tips!) about How to Make Money! 🙂
+And there you have it – my step by step guide to start a travel blog AND (a few tips!) about How to Make Money! :-)

 And if you like this post don’t forget to pin and share the <3